Half a Lifelong Romance

 Half a Lifelong Romance (半生緣) is a Chinese novel by Eileen Chang.
-It was initially serialized on a Shanghai newspaper Yi Bao (亦報) in 1948, under the title Eighteen Springs (十八春).
+It was initially serialized in a Shanghai newspaper Yi Bao (亦報) in 1948, under the title Eighteen Springs (十八春).
 The novel was published as a book in 1950.
 In 1966, Chang edited the book in the United States and republished it under the title Half a Lifelong Romance in Taiwan.

 The novel was under the heavy influence of John P. Marquand's work, H. M. Pulham Esq.
 Chang transplanted and adapted the synopsis, character settings, important scenes, and dialogues from Marquand's work.

-The novel was translated to English in 2014 by Karen S. Kingsbury.
+The novel was translated into English in 2014 by Karen S. Kingsbury.